Arcsaber 11 Play review: affordable all-around ass-kicker?

 Yonex Arcsaber 11 Play review

-I’ve had this racket on court for about twelve hours and I’m reviewing it with advanced beginner and intermediate players in mind.
+I’ve played with this racket for about a year and I’m reviewing it with high-beginner and low-intermediate players in mind.

-As always, In preparation for this Arcsaber 11 Play review got it restrung to Yonex’s BG80 string, which is a power (repulsion) string so as to keep my reviews consistent between rackets.
+As always, In preparation for this Arcsaber 11 Play review, I got it restrung to Yonex’s BG80 string, which is a power (repulsion) string to keep my reviews consistent between rackets.

 I hadn’t played with a control-based badminton racket before getting my hands on this one, so I was intrigued to figure out what exactly shuttle hold feels like and what all the fuss was about as Yonex shows this in their marketing.